 Welcome to my website!

 I am also very interested in teaching and mentoring.
-I have taught (as a teaching assistant) and guest lectured several courses including general biology labs, ecology lectures, geographic information systems (GIS) analysis, and phylogenetic comparative analysis courses.
+I have taught (as a co-instructor, teaching assistant, or guest lecturer) several courses including general biology labs, ecology lectures, geographic information systems (GIS) analysis, tropical ecology, and phylogenetic comparative analysis courses.
 I have had the opportunity to engage with students that are just being introduced to research and have really enjoyed helping students discover their own research interests.
 I have also had the opportunity to mentor several amazing students, and I enjoy teaching them what I know about science and research (even a bit about life as a researcher), and how things don’t always go as you expect.
 Most importantly, I have learned a lot from my students.
 Their energy and interest in learning new things reminds me why I decided to follow this path.
-I will be forever thankful to them.

 On this website, I will be regularly updating my latest work, published articles and attended conferences.